Click here for a one page bio

 The New York Times published several of Gosfield’s articles on composition in “The Score”, a series on music featured in their Opinionator section.
 An article by Gosfield on the creative process titled “Fiddling With Sputnik” was published in the book Arcana II, edited by John Zorn.
 Her work has been profiled on National Public Radio, and in articles in MusikTexte, The New York Times, The Wire, Contemporary Music Review, Avant Magazine, Strings Magazine, as well as the book Music and the Creative Spirit.
 Prominent musicologist Sabine Feisst has published and presented several papers on Gosfield’s work, most recently Musik – Stadt: Traditionen und Perspektiven urbaner Musikkulturen, (Leipzig: Gudrun Schröder Verlag, 2012), and published her research on Gosfield in MusikTexte.
 In 2013 a conference on Gosfield’s work was held in Graz, Austria.

-Gosfield has received fellowships from the American Academy in Berlin, the Foundation for Contemporary Arts, the McKnight Foundation, New York Foundation for the Arts, Civitella Ranieri, and the Siemens Foundation.
+Gosfield has received fellowships from the American Academy in Berlin (2012), the American Academy in Rome (2015), the Foundation for Contemporary Arts, the McKnight Foundation, New York Foundation for the Arts, Civitella Ranieri, and the Siemens Foundation.
 She has received grants and awards from the MAP Fund, NYSCA, NewMusicUSA, the League of American Orchestras/Music Alive!, the NEA, Meet the Composer, the Argosy Foundation, the American Composers Forum, the Mary Flagler Cary Charitable Trust, The Rockefeller Foundation, the Jerome Foundation, the American Music Center, and U.S. Artists at International Festivals, among others.
 Annie was a visiting lecturer at Princeton in 2007, and held the Darius Milhaud Chair of Composition at Mills College in 2003 and 2005.
 She was a visiting artist at Cal Arts in 1999, and guest composer at the Eastman School.
 Gosfield is on the advisory council of the Civitella Ranieri Foundation, an artists’ residency program based in Umbria.

-Recently, Annie presented a a noisy, new music dance band at the 2015 Ecstatic Music Festival that played music driven by analog synth sounds, machines, and vacuums, featuring Downtown luminaries Billy Martin, Roger Kleier, and a horn section led by trumpeter Steven Bernstein.
+In 2015 Annie presented a a noisy, new music dance band at the Ecstatic Music Festival that played music driven by analog synth sounds, machines, and vacuums, featuring Downtown luminaries Billy Martin, Roger Kleier, and a horn section led by trumpeter Steven Bernstein.

-Upcoming projects include new music for orchestra and a residency with the Chautauqua Symphony Orchestra sponsored by the League of American Orchestras; a piece for two pianos and electronics for the Los Angeles Philharmonic’s “Green Umbrella” series; a spatialized electronic work inspired by the processes and perceptions of jammed radio broadcasts in WWII; a new work for Prague’s Agosto Foundation; and a piece inspired by Diego Rivera’s “Detroit Industry” murals.
+Recent projects include new music for orchestra and a residency with the Chautauqua Symphony Orchestra sponsored by the League of American Orchestras; a piece for two pianos and electronics for the Los Angeles Philharmonic’s “Green Umbrella” series; a spatialized electronic work inspired by the processes and perceptions of jammed radio broadcasts in WWII.
+Upcoming projects include a new Tzadik CD, a piece inspired by Diego Rivera’s “Detroit Industry” murals that will premiere under the murals themselves, premieres in Athens and New York, and a residency at The Stone at the New School, New York.

 Click here for a one-page bio